Blog Banner

 Chronic inflammation is a recognised driver of many systemic conditions.
 Periodontal disease is, at its core, a chronic inflammatory disease.
 Research has shown consistent associations between poor oral health and conditions such as:

-While these relationships are complex, the underlying mechanism is consistent: inflammation and bacterial load originating in the mouth can influence systemic health.
+While these links do not prove causation, they highlight that inflammation and bacterial activity in the mouth can influence overall health.

 One of the most well‑established connections is between periodontal disease and diabetes.
 Poorly controlled diabetes can worsen gum disease by impairing immune response and healing.
 Conversely, active periodontal disease can make glycaemic control more difficult.
 This bidirectional relationship highlights an important clinical reality: managing oral health is part of managing systemic health.